jantman/vagrant-r10k/README.md

 1. Fork it ( https://github.com/jantman/vagrant-r10k/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Increment the version number in `lib/vagrant-r10k/version.rb`
-5. Add yourself to the "Contributors" list below.
+4. Add yourself to the "Contributors" list below.
-6. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-7. Create a new Pull Request
+6. Create a new Pull Request

 ### Contributors